 The MES curriculum is divided between core requirements and a series of electives.
 A thesis completes a student's work in the program.
 The core classes are taught once each year.
-Students begin as a cohort in the first core class, Graduate Conceptualizing Our Regional Environment (gCORE), and must progress through each class before taking the next core class.
-The second core program, Ecological and Social Sustainability (ESS), is taught during Winter Quarter and includes a Candidacy Paper requirement.
-Year 1 students must successfully complete this requirement in order to be successfully admitted to the program and advance to candidacy and the remaining core curriculum.
-During Spring Quarter, students enroll in Quantitative and Qualitative Methods (QQM).
-This program introduces students to statistical and qualitative options for investigating environmental problems.
-The last core class is Case Studies, which reviews significant examples in environmental research and decision-making.
-Students must also submit a signed thesis prospectus with the support of a potential thesis reader.
-The last two quarter core classes are dedicated to completing the thesis project through two Thesis Workshops.
+Students begin as a cohort in the first core class, graduate Conceptualizing Our Regional Environment (gCORE), and must progress through each class before taking the next core class.
+The second core program, Ecological and Social Sustainability (ESS), is taught during Winter Quarter and includes a Candidacy Paper requirement (see page 4).
+Year One students must successfully complete this requirement in order to be successfully admitted to the program and advance to candidacy and the remaining core curriculum.
+During Spring Quarter, students enroll in Research Design and Quantitative Methods (RDQM).
+This program introduces students to statistical options for investigating environmental problems.
+The last core class in Fall of the second year is Case Studies, which reviews significant examples in environmental research and decision-making.
+The final two quarters are dedicated to completing the thesis project.

-Three thematic areas of study are available to students as well as the option to select classes across the areas.
+Three thematic areas of study are available to students, as well as the option to select elective classes across the areas.
 The three thematic areas are: 1) Energy and Climate Change; 2) Sustainable Communities; and 3) Ecology.
 Electives offered in methodology and research techniques such as Geographic Information Systems are recommended in all of the thematic areas.
 These areas do not constitute a designation at graduation but do provide students with specialized areas of knowledge.
 When coupled with the thesis project, and linked to individual contracts or internships, these learning experiences can support student learning and are clarified in the student's transcript.